 This includes picking the correct leash AND the collar.
 A collar should be tight enough to avoid slipping up and down on the dog’s neck but not too tight to compress airways.
-You should be able to just fit your hand under the collar.
-Make sure not to use retractable leash- these leashes tell the dog he can rush ahead or stay behind and he will never learn to avoid pulling.
+You should be able just to fit your hand under the collar.
+Make sure not to use a retractable leash- these leashes tell the dog he can rush ahead or stay behind, and he will never learn to avoid pulling.

 3. Training Your Dog How to Walk on the Leash.

-One of the best ways to avoid leash injuries is to train your dog how to walk on a leash.
-If they are taught to not pull then your risk of injury is significantly lower.
+One of the best ways to avoid leash injuries is to train your dog on how to walk on a leash.
+If they are taught not to pull, then your risk of injury is significantly lower.
 Obedience classes and dog training are a good investment in your dog’s future.

 Another method is to turn and walk in the opposite direction of how the dog is pulling.
 Another tip is to make sure that your dog is not too excited when starting the walk.
 Play fetch in the backyard before the walk.
 Most unwanted dog behavior is due to the exercise demands of the dog not being met.

 4. Paying Attention While Walking your Dog on the Leash.